- 40 000 security companies in Europe

-Private security companies must respect minimum requirements on accountability, the screening of staff and reporting on misconduct, while staying away from tasks usually reserved for the military said committee MEPs on Tuesday.
+Private security companies must respect minimum requirements on accountability, screening staff and reporting on misconduct, while staying away from combat tasks, MEPs say.

-The EU numbers some 40,000 private security companies (PSCs), employing more than 1.5 million people and supplying services that range from logistical support, through running prisons or providing protection, to combat support and supplying military technology (2013 figures).
-They are also used to guard EU delegations in third countries and provide security for the premises of EU missions and operations
+The EU numbers some 40 000 private security companies, employing more than 1.5 million people and supplying services that range from logistical support, running prisons or providing protection, to combat support and supplying military technology (2013 figures).
+They are also used to guard EU delegations in countries outside the EU and provide security for the premises of EU missions and operations.